 You have no idea how much power you have in that smartphone of yours.
 Or that tablet, PC, laptop, or mobile device.
 In fact, anything that gives you a connection to the Internet gives you power.
 And what do we do with that kind of power?
 We look at videos of cats, binge-read Wikipedia posts, and Google for the answers to all our college assignments.

-But then, there are cases in some corner of the Internet where the online community did some good.
-The kind of good that you can be proud, or thankful for.
+But then, there are cases in some corners of the Internet where the online community did some good.
+The kind of good that you can be proud or thankful for.
 We are going to take a look at these instances in this post.